OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

 This Quickstart will guide you through the following tasks:

 #.
 Create a new geospatial content type
 #.
-Configure Cartaro to display the new content type with a new content element
+Configure Cartaro to display the new content type
 #.
 Add new geospatial content

 All tasks will be performed using the example of a touristic web portal with the goal to map lakes.